xpack/web-jekyll/_posts/releases/arm-none-eabi-gcc/2020-07-03-arm-none-eabi-gcc-v9-3-1-1-1-released.md

 ## Travis tests

-The first set of tests were performed automatically on Travis, by running a simple script to check if the binaries start on a wide range of platforms and distributions:
+The first set of tests were performed automatically on Travis, by running a simple script to check if the binaries start and compile several simple programs on a wide range of platforms and distributions:

 - [Test xPack Arm Embed GCC on stable platforms](https://travis-ci.org/github/xpack-dev-tools/arm-none-eabi-gcc-xpack/builds/704528867)
 - [Test xPack Arm Embed GCC on latest platforms](https://travis-ci.org/github/xpack-dev-tools/arm-none-eabi-gcc-xpack/builds/704562965)